mkamarin/ct2md/README.md

    -d, --delete            Delete the content of the output folder if present
-                           (Example: if output folder is markdown, then markdown/* is deleted) -v, --verbose           Produces verbose stdout output -s, --spaces            replaces underscores (_) in file names with spaces (Example: file name 'foo_zoo.html' becomes 'foo zoo.md') -n, --numbers           remove the numbers appended by CherryTree to the file names
+                           (Example: if output folder is markdown, then markdown/* is deleted) -v, --verbose           Produces verbose stdout output -b, --blanks            Replaces multiple blank lines with only one -s, --spaces            replaces underscores (_) in file names with spaces (Example: file name 'foo_zoo.html' becomes 'foo zoo.md') -n, --numbers           remove the numbers appended by CherryTree to the file names